asyncapi/website/pages/blog/zenwave-asyncapi-code-generator.md

     photo: /img/avatars/ivangsa.webp
     link: https://www.linkedin.com/in/ivangarciasainzaja/
     byline: Software Architect at Sngular.
 Speaker.
 Building ZenWave 360º
-excerpt: 'With ZenWave SDK plugins you can generate strongly typed business interfaces, payload and header DTOs and several integration patterns like Transactional Outbox, DeadLetter Queue... from AsyncAPI definitions.'
+excerpt: 'With ZenWave SDK plugins, you can generate strongly typed business interfaces, payload and header DTOs and several integration patterns like Transactional Outbox, DeadLetter Queue... from AsyncAPI definitions.'
 ---

 ## API-First with AsyncAPI and ZenWave SDK